aaronsch0/diffusion2d/README.md

 - Try changing `dx`, `dy` and `D` inside `diffusion2d.py` and observe how `dt` and runtime change.
 Smaller `dx`/`dy` increase the grid size and therefore the computation time.
 - The script computes `dt` to satisfy the stability condition for the explicit scheme; if you change parameters, check `dt` to ensure stability.

-## Exercises

-Follow these exercise steps (as in the assignment):

-1. Fork this repository and clone your fork locally.
-2. Open `diffusion2d.py` and read through the code to understand the numerical method and the implementation.
-3. Check that your Python version is >= 3.6 and update Python if necessary.
-4. Install `pip`, `build` and `twine` if you plan to create a package.
-5. Install NumPy and Matplotlib as described above.
-6. Run the script with `python3 diffusion2d.py` and save the generated figure to your machine.
-7. Experiment with `dx`, `dy` and `D` and answer the following questions:
-	- How does `dt` change when you change `dx`/`dy`?
-	- How does the runtime change when the grid is refined?
-	- How does the appearance of the diffusion in the plots change?
-8. (Optional) Add simple CLI options with `argparse` so the user can override `dx`, `dy` and `D` from the command line.

 ## Citing